pedro-psb/Learn-space/README.md

 # Personal Learning-space

-The goal of this repo is to create micro-projects to practice tools and concepts I'm currently learning.
+The goal of this repo is to create micro-projects to practice and explore tools and concepts I'm currently learning.

-### Topics

-- [ ] Python: IO, pickle and json
-- [ ] Python: Venv, packeges and project structure basics
-- [ ] Python: Venv, packeges and project structure basics
-- [ ] Git: simulation on workflows
-- [x] Algos/Data Structure: Hash Functions

-### Small projects Demos

-- [ ] CLI Game platform
-- [ ] CLI Point of Sale
-- [ ] CLI Solfeje Pratice Generator
-- [ ] CLI Custom commands with pipx
+It is a middle term between playing around on an intepreter or tmp folder and building some usefull project.